 It was an easy process – the only thing that hurt was the numbing in the beginning.
 However I was glad I had lots of pain meds to go home with, because it hurt really bad later that night.
 I was worried how my face would look after all of this and the fact that I work in the skin care industry.
 Every day I would wake up and look at my face and I looked like a pumpkin with a purple eye!
 My brother told me it was my mobster look!

-Check back soon for Part 2.
-Deanna will tell us about her recovery, her current health status, and share the professional takeaways she gained after going through this process.
+For more, continue to part 2 where Deanna will tell us about her recovery, her current health status, and share the professional takeaways she gained after going through this process.
 If you have a question for Deanna, feel free to ask her in the comments.